arhuman/minexus/documentation/CONFIGURATION.md

 **"Configuration validation failed"**
 - Check that all required values are provided
 - Verify value formats and ranges
+- Ensure NEXUS_SERVER contains only hostname (no port)
-- Ensure network addresses are in `host:port` format
+- Ensure ports are within valid ranges (1-65535)

 **"Failed to load environment file"**
 - Check that the `.env` file exists and is readable